cty123/TrojanRust/README.md

 # trojan-rust

-Trojan-rust is a rust implementation for [Trojan protocol](https://trojan-gfw.github.io/trojan/protocol.html) that is targeted to by circumvent [GFW](https://en.wikipedia.org/wiki/Great_Firewall).
+Trojan-rust is a rust implementation for [Trojan protocol](https://trojan-gfw.github.io/trojan/protocol.html) that is targeted to circumvent [GFW](https://en.wikipedia.org/wiki/Great_Firewall).
 This implementation focus on performance and stability above everything else.

 # Why trojan-rust